 - Supporting patients in their last days of life, as well as those who are close to them.
 For more information please see this leaflet: Care in the last days of life

 - Offering space and time to debrief about the emotional impact on staff

 - Providing support calls for the recently bereaved.

-- Offering the SWAN model of care to inform the wider team on the ward that this is a sensitive time for you and your loved ones.
+- Offering the SWAN model of care to highlight to the wider team on the ward that this is a sensitive time for you and your loved ones.

-- Seven day service providing daily comfort reviews for patients deemed to be in last days of life.
+- Clinical service to provide daily reviews for patients deemed to be in the last days of life.